 Example Of Solar Panel Angle At Your Location

 Great Barrier & Waiheke Island New Zealand have a latitude of 36 degrees south-therefore the solar panel should face solar North at an angle of 36 degrees, the location of both of these islands are off-grid & isolated, making ideal locations for alternative energy specialists like Solardirect.co.nz to talk to customers about the benefits of installing solar heating.

 Auckland, New Zealand has a latitude of 36 degrees sth-therefore the solar panel should face North at an angle of 36 degrees.

 This angle doesn't have to be exact about mounting the solar collector at the suggested angle, the added trouble of adjusting the collector to the exact angle isnt warranted as it will not result in a great improvement in collection efficiency.

 For best winter collection, solar collectors should be installed at an angle 5 to 10 degrees greater than the angle of latitude at your site.

-Roof angles in New Zealand or Australia are commonly 20-35 degrees.
+Roof angles (or tilt angles) in New Zealand or Australia are commonly 20-35 degrees.

 The financial outlay is lower and usually more aesthetically pleasing to install collectors flush with the roof, rather than use support frames to achieve an increased angle.

-Performance in winter may be slightly reduced, but the benefits usually outweigh the cost.
+Performance in winter will be slightly reduced, but the benefits usually outweigh the cost.

 Keeping within the 20 degrees either side of North or South, depending on which hemisphere you are in will produce the best solar collector results.